catvomitingrainbows/vocal_liquid/README.md

 ### Building from Source

 1. Clone the repository
+2. Download the Whisper model file:
+   - Download `ggml-base.en.bin` from [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp/resolve/main/ggml-base.en.bin)
+   - Place it in `VocalLiquid/Resources/ggml-base.en.bin`
+   - **Note**: This file is ~141MB and is not included in the repository
-2. Open `VocalLiquid.xcodeproj` in Xcode
+3. Open `VocalLiquid.xcodeproj` in Xcode
-3. Build and run the project
+4. Build and run the project

+**Important**: The model file (`ggml-base.en.bin`) is required for transcription to work.
+Without it, the app will not be able to process audio recordings.

 ## License